Viscoelastic Solids

 Interdisciplinary aspects

 Engineering mechanics: All materials exhibit some viscoelastic response.
 Therefore understanding of elastic response should be supplemented with understanding of viscoelastic response.
+Materials used in aircraft and spacecraft have viscoelastic response.

 Biomedical engineering: Tissues in the body are all viscoelastic.
 Most tissues exhibit large viscoelastic effects.
 These effects influence the performance of the tissue.